Is Milk Keto? Why Dairy Isn’t as Keto-Friendly as You Think

-If you find that you are sensitive, there’s still hope: Many people who are lactose sensitive can still eat butter with no problems because it has very little protein or lactose.
-If you and dairy really aren’t friends, ghee (clarified butter) is pure butterfat and may also be an option.
+If you find that you are sensitive, there’s still hope: Many people who are lactose-sensitive can still eat butter with no problems because it has very little protein or lactose.
+Ghee (clarified butter) is pure butterfat and may also be an option.
 However, for those who know they are extra-sensitive to dairy, it’s best to avoid all dairy products.

-Other than butter and ghee (the only dairy products with little to no protein), the only dairy the Bulletproof Diet recommends is full-fat, organic, raw milk, cream, kefir, and yogurt from grass-fed cows.
+Other than butter and ghee (the only dairy products with little to no protein), the only dairy the Bulletproof Diet recommends is full-fat and organic raw milk, cream, kefir and yogurt from grass-fed cows.
 Dairy proteins impact some people more than others, and if you find you tolerate them, these can be a great addition to your diet.

 If you plan to include dairy in your Bulletproof Diet, here’s a quick list of criteria to follow:

 By comparison, dairy from cows fed grass diets has healthier fats, a better omega-3 to omega-6 ratio, and fewer toxins.
-Not only can you support a better farming system, but you get more conjugated linoleic acid (CLA), and vitamins K, D, and A. Win-win.
+Not only can you support a better farming system, but you get more conjugated linoleic acid (CLA) and vitamins A, E and beta-carotene.
+Win-win.

-Full-fat dairy: To reap the best nutritional benefits of dairy, be sure to go full-fat.
+To reap the best nutritional benefits of dairy, be sure to go full-fat.
 Contrary to popular belief, dietary fat is a good part of a balanced diet.
 Consumption of full-fat dairy products is linked to a reduced likelihood of becoming overweight or obese.
 The saturated fats in dairy prevent overeating by telling your body when you’re full, and also help slow the release of sugars from your meal.
 Full-fat dairy also naturally contains fat-soluble nutrients such as vitamins A, D, E and K.

 With these rules in hand, here’s a detailed roadmap to dairy products in the Bulletproof Diet, their effects on your biology, and how you can minimize inflammation by choosing the right dairy for you.
 Use this detailed guide to dairy products, listed from Bulletproof to Kryptonite, to keep yourself in a state of high performance and resilience.